Strategy, Part 1: The Word of the Year in Higher Ed in 2025

 In the consulting world, “strategy” is suddenly everywhere.
 It feels like the word of the year, the buzzword in boardrooms, and the topic on everyone’s LinkedIn feed.
 But unlike many trendy phrases that flare and fade, the focus on strategy isn’t hype.
 It’s a reflection of the reality leaders face today.
 Life in higher education is coming at us fast.
 Policies shift overnight (literally), funding environments change without warning, and the political, social, and economic context is increasingly volatile.
 In this environment, simple planning just doesn’t cut it.

-The difference is subtle but profound.
-Planning is backward-looking: it assumes a known environment and a reasonable level of control.
+The difference is important.
+Planning is backward-looking: it assumes a known, predictable environment and a reasonable level of control.
 Strategy is forward-looking: it assumes uncertainty, ambiguity, and the inevitability of change.
 Planning asks, “How do we execute this well?”
-Strategy asks, “What are the right moves to make in the first place?”
-The former can be delegated; the latter cannot.
-If you are short on time and getting pulled in many directions it requires informed thought partnership and sometimes an outside perspective; someone who can help see what’s happening beyond the immediate horizon, connect the dots, and make smarter, bolder choices.
+Strategy asks, “What are the right moves to make in the first place and why?”

 So, as we continue in this era of speed, uncertainty, and fragmentation, remember planning is for events.
 Strategy is for the future.
 The question is whether your department or institution has the time to think strategically and whether you have the right partners to help make it happen.